pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1789 CloudFront, Global Accelertor and more

+Today, I continued studying for my AWS certification.
+I learned about interesting services like CloudFront and Global Accelerator.
+It’s amazing how AWS offers great cloud capabilities, such as the Global Accelerator, to improve application performance using AWS private resources like the private network and multiple edge locations around the world.

 ### Day 1788 Route53 & Latency

 Today I learned about the AWS Route53 service, with this AWS service you can register a domain name and then configure the routing rules for the domain name.
 I don't want to register a domain name in Route53 because I am looking for other cheaper options, with AWS I have to pay for registering the domain name, $0.50 per month and the number of requests answered by Route53.
 In other things I learned about latency in networking related to servers close to your end users, I learned a wikipedia article about latency: [latency](https://en.wikipedia.org/wiki/Latency_(engineering)).
 In simple words latency is how much require a network package to be sended to the client like a web browser.